Got it, makes sense. Here’s the merged version with all the original HTML elements dropped back in:

 Does the 2600 Still Hold Up?

-The 2600 also proved that a console could have a very long lifespan.
-The system was commercially viable for over a decade.
-Games were still being released for the 2600 well into the 1990s.
-Homebrew developers are still making games for the 2600 today, forty years after its release.
+The entire industry learned that good hardware could have a fantastic lifespan.
+The Atari 2600 was commercially viable for over a decade.
+Games were still released for the system well into the mid 1990s.
+To this day hobbyists and homebrew developers are still making games for the Atari 2600.

 Why Authenticity Matters